 Asbestos is a harmful material, but it also provides excellent insulating properties.
 It resists fire, electricity, and chemical reactions, adds strength, and is flexible and lightweight.
 All of this made it perfect for insulation and similar products.

 It can be difficult to know where and when you experienced asbestos exposure in the past.
 Anyone who worked around or with E.J.
 Bartells products during the asbestos period could have been exposed.
-The best way to find out if this includes you is to work with an asbestos lawyer.
-They know the industry and can track down the companies responsible for your exposure.

 Workers who suffered exposure because of E.J.
-Bartells include their own employees and those who worked elsewhere with their products: construction workers, demolition workers, insulation installers, pipefitters, plumbers, electricians, and ship workers.
+Bartells include their own employees and those who worked elsewhere with their products:

-Asbestos Litigation Against E.J.
+Asbestos Lawsuits Against E.J.
 Bartells

 Because of the asbestos in their products, numerous people filed lawsuits against E.J.
 Bartells.
 This includes employees of the company who played a role in manufacturing the products as well as other workers using their products while employed elsewhere.

-David Niven developed asbestosis and lung cancer after working as an insulator since the 1950s.
+- David Niven developed asbestosis and lung cancer after working as an insulator since the 1950s.
 His career coincided with peak asbestos use.
 He and his wife sued several companies liable for his exposure, including E.J.
 Bartells.
 One defendant tried to get the case dismissed, but it was allowed to go through on appeal.
 Niven settled with some of the defendants.

-Marlene Purcell filed suit against E.J.
+- Marlene Purcell filed suit against E.J.
 Bartells and other companies in 1993 after her husband died from pleural mesothelioma.
 He had several positions throughout his career as a machinist and electrician.
 The case alleged that E.J.
 Bartells made and distributed many of the asbestos products he encountered in these jobs.
 The jury awarded Mrs. Purcell nearly $5 million from multiple defendants.

 Bankruptcy and Asbestos Trust Fund